Why palletize? The palletization of goods provides many benefits for supply chain operations.

 Palletization (or palletisation in UK usage) refers to the process of placing goods or materials, either packaged or bulk, onto pallets.
 The pallet provides a base for the goods and materials, thereby promoting the efficient storage, handling and transport for the combination of goods and the pallet base, referred to collectively as the unit load.

-In fact, in the effort to continually improve supply chain operations, pallets are sometimes looked at as a technology to be avoided, in an effort to eliminate their cost, their weight or their cube (the space that they require in transport and storage.)
-And that trend continues to be explored, although it is not new, as is witnessed from this magazine ad from the 1950s.
+In fact, in the effort to continually improve supply chain operations, pallets are sometimes looked at as a technology to be avoided, in an effort to eliminate their cost, their weight, or their cube (the space that they require in transport and storage.)
+And that trend continues to be explored, although it is not new, as is witnessed from the above magazine ad from the 1950s which promoted palletless handling.

 When the palletization concept was first introduced, however, it had a dramatic impact on the improvement of material handling efficiency.
 Rail cars that had taken two days to unload could subsequently be unloaded in just one or two hours.
 You can read more about the history of pallets.

 Then as now, the use of pallets as a base for unit loads offers a number of benefits versus unpalletized handling that result from the more efficient handling of goods.
 These include:

 - Faster unloading and loading, resulting in the faster turnaround of delivery vehicle and greater transport equipment efficiency